Constellations

 Nebulae of Aquila

 A number of nebulae lie along the line that marks the body of the Eagle, but only one is bright enough to reach even 10th magnitude.
-NGC 6790 lies a little less than two degrees from the star that marks the back of the Eagle in the direction of its head.
+NGC 6790 lies a little less than two degrees from the star that marks the back of the Eagle in the direction of its tail.

 Good luck tracking down these tough-to-spot, faint objects in Aquila the Eagle.
 Or, you can always just scan the area in binoculars and see what materializes.